Sample-based and Feature-based Federated Learning for Unconstrained and Constrained Nonconvex Optimization via Mini-batch SSCA: Sample-based Federated Learning

 In this part, we consider the following constrained sample-based federated optimization problem: \begin{Prob}[Constrained Sample-based Federated Optimization] where $F_{s,0}(\boldsymbol\omega)$ is given by~\eqref{eqn:Fs0}, and

 \end{Prob}

 To be general, $F_{s,m}(\boldsymbol\omega)$, $m=0,\cdots,M$ are not assumed to be convex in $\boldsymbol\omega$.
 Notice that federated optimization with nonconvex constraints has not been investigated so far.
-In the following, we propose a sample-based FL algorithm, i.e., Algorithm~\ref{alg:con-sample}, to obtain a KKT point of Problem~\ref{Prob:con-sample}, by combining the exact penalty method for SSCA in our previous work~\cite{Ye} and mini-batch techniques {and using model aggregation}.
+In the following, we propose a sample-based FL algorithm, i.e., Algorithm~\ref{alg:con-sample}, to obtain a KKT point of Problem~\ref{Prob:con-sample}, by combining the exact penalty method for SSCA in our previous work~\cite{Ye} and mini-batch techniques.